IBM/repo-template/CONTRIBUTING.md

 ```

 ## Communication
-Please feel free to connect with us on our [Slack channel #social_coding](https://alchemy.slack.com/messages/social_coding).
+TODO Please feel free to connect with us on our [Slack channel](link).

 ## Setup
-Please add any special setup instructions for your project to help the developer
+TODO Please add any special setup instructions for your project to help the developer
 become productive quickly.

 ## Testing
-Please provide information that helps the developer test any changes they make
+TODO Please provide information that helps the developer test any changes they make
 before submitting.

 ## Coding style guidelines
-Optional, but recommended: please share any specific style guidelines you might
+TODO Optional, but recommended: please share any specific style guidelines you might
 have for your project.